oxygasa/trello_testing_project/README.md

 * Make test suites by Test NG and connect them to Gradle.
 * Make scripts for running different types of tests.
 * Refactor tests by Lazy init.
-* Add the parallel run,
+* Add the parallel run, (UPD: Parallel run ruins preconditions, when they are the same at time).
-* Add preconditions and post conditions.
+* Add preconditions and post conditions (UPD: Before methods of classes in TestNG work could ruin test, because can start before super method of login randomly).

 **21 Apr - 26 Apr 2022 Testing job**
-* The Goal is about to take 40 test cases automated.
+* The Goal is about to take 40-45 test cases completed till 26 Apr.
+* Add a mail sender service for cards values adding via email sending.
+Trello's recommendations: list must be created before providing email operations.
+* Spring-context and mail sending via javax work correctly.
+But memory overloading and time-wasting are the reason to use external services for email sending and receiving.
+* Remind to make possible copy hidden invite link for 2nd user.
+(UPD: Done within the method of reading this link from the clipboard).
+* An achievement: now all hidden by React-select webElements could be found by parent web element (Selenium 4.1 feature).
+Dropdown menu hidden values problem is solved.
+* Publish a defect reports public link.

+**27 Apr 2022 - Mentoring updates**
+* Mentor is on vacation from 8 Apr till 29 Apr.